CLOSE X

 people looking at a rocket engine

 There are also more than 60 interactive exhibits and high-tech simulators.
-One of them is the Shuttle Launch Experience, an immersion experience during which visitors are strapped into a “crew cabin” and then moved into a vertical position for a simulated shuttle launch.
-It comes complete with all the sights, sounds, and feelings that go with a launch to a speed of 17,500 mph, and is followed by an “orbit” of the earth aboard a shuttle.
+One of them is the Shuttle Launch Experience.
+That’s an immersion experience in which visitors are strapped into a “crew cabin”.
+They then move into a vertical position for a simulated shuttle launch.
+It comes complete with all the sights, sounds, and feelings that go with a launch to a speed of 17,500 mph.
+They then experience an “orbit” of the earth aboard a shuttle.

-In the Apollo/Saturn V Center, I was amazed, as were others, at the size of the 363-foot long Saturn V rocket that launched the astronauts to the moon.
+In the Apollo/Saturn V area of the Kennedy Space Center, I was in awe at the size of the 363-foot long Saturn V rocket.
+It’s the rocket that launched the astronauts to the moon.
 It’s also the only place in the world where you can touch a moon rock.
-You’ll be awed by both.
+You’ll also be left in awe by both.

 You may also enjoy: National Air and Space Museum Dulles / A Florida Road Trip: The Gulf Coast / Florida’s Real Alligator Alley